Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 more hair... there's a pill for that

-While finasteride has some perks for your hairline, it could potentially come with some side effects — namely, sexual side effects.
+While finasteride can benefit your hairline, it can potentially cause some side effects, including sexual side effects.

 • Erectile dysfunction (reported in 2 to 4 percent of finasteride users)